oliverjam/intro-react-workshop/03-surpass-with-class/README.md

 1. Open `index.html` in your editor and browser.
 You should see the toggle component.
 2. Try to make the button display what it's about to do (e.g. "Toggle on" or "Toggle off").
-3. Try making your own class-based component with state (copy/paste is cheating).
+3. Make your own class-based counter component that lets you increment and decrement a number.

 Next: [Forms in React](/04-storm-the-form)